martazvch/rover-lang/spec.md

 }
 ```

-- Loop aliases are done with `@` before loop keyword so we can mix aliases and loop
+- loop aliases are done with `@` before loop keyword so we can mix aliases and loop
 aliases without any confusion:

 ```rust